On the Isometry Group of Immortal Homogeneous Ricci Flows: Homogeneous Ricci Flow

-Here $(\text{Sym}^2(\mm))^H$ is the nontrivial vector space of Ad($H$)-invariant symmetric bilinear forms in $\mm$ and $(\text{Sym}^2(\mm))^H_+$ the open set of positive definite ones.
-By classical ODE theory, given an initial $G$-invariant metric $g_0$ corresponding to an initial Ad($H$)-invariant inner product, there is an unique Ad($H$)-invariant inner product solution corresponding to an unique family of $G$-invariant metrics $g(t)$ in $M$.
+Note that by classical ODE theory, given an initial $G$-invariant metric $g_0$ corresponding to an initial $\Ad(H)$-invariant inner product, there is a unique $\Ad(H)$-invariant inner product solution corresponding to a unique family of $G$-invariant metrics $g(t)$ in $M$.
+And indeed one can use that to define the homogeneous Ricci flow on the locally homogeneous incomplete case (cf. \cite{bl18}). \\

 We will now establish some simple lemmas on analysis of metric spaces to be able to use our algebraic estimates even when the evolution of the largest (or smallest) eigenvalues above considered are not evolving smoothly.